OpenEnergyPlatform/academy/CONTRIBUTING.md

 ## Workflow

-The intention of this repository is to provide a reasonably quick interface to make changed to the documentation pages called Open Energy Academy.
-Therefore our commonly used git workflow does not apply here.
+The intention of this repository is to provide a reasonably quick interface to make changes to the documentation pages called Open Energy Academy.
+Therefore, our commonly used git workflow does not apply here.
 You are allowed to make changes directly in the production branch und push them to appear on the live website.
 You may fix small typos directly leaving a summary in your commit